mchung03/challenge-5-calendar/README.md

 ## Description

 This calendar app lets users know the current hour within a 9-5 work schedule, shown by colors.
 Users can type in an event or to do that they want to plan by the hour and it will save to the local storage so that it will be there for them to refer to.
 This program was created using HTML, CSS, and JavaScript.
+Link: [https://mchung03.github.io/challenge-5-calendar/]

 ## Installation